Underage drinking: Talking to your teen about alcohol

 - Set an example.
 If you drink, do so only in moderation and explain to your teen why it's OK for adults to drink responsibly.
 Describe the rules you follow, such as not drinking and driving.
 Don't serve alcohol to anyone who's underage.

 - Encourage healthy friendships.
 If your teen's friends drink, your teen is more likely to drink, too.
 Get to know your teen's friends and their parents.
+Work with other parents to monitor what your kids are doing and keep them safe.

 Seeking help for underage drinking